vishal-chhatwani/Network-Security-Projects/README.md

-Phishing Porject : Fake Facebook page which allows an attacker to use it for performing phishing attack on any user.
+Phishing Project : Fake Facebook page which allows an attacker to use it for performing phishing attack on any user.

 Cookie Stealing project : Cookie stealing functionality used in various vulnerabilites over the web including cross site scripting.